epitomecl/p5avatar-mapping/README.md

 ## TITLE

-If user session is alive, 10 random proposals of an titel, label or description for category or layer will be generated.
+If user session is alive, 10 random proposals of an titel, label or description for canvas or layer will be generated.

 POST Input:
 ```